kuzzleio/sdk-c/README.md

 make
 ```

-You should know have the SDK in the build directory.
+You should now have the SDK in the build directory.